switcherapi/switcher-api/README.md

 **Switcher API** is a *Feature Flag* API with the main focus on decreasing the friction caused by changes while keeping control of what really matters.

 Main features:
-- Control & track more using little effort by sharing switchers among application components.
+- Easy to setup and seemless integration with your application using our lightweight Client SDKs.
-- Cross environment.
-Generate zero impact when manipulating your project features.
+- Shareable Switchers can be used across multiple applications with high support to observability.
-- Customizable environment strategies.
-Setup switchers using variables per environment.
+- Multi-environment support.
+Create and manage features across different environments.
-- Delegate Switcher analysis to external services with secured Switcher Relay.
+- Add extra layer of verification with custom conditions using Strategies.
-- Create manageable teams to collaborate.
+- Delegate Switcher criteria decision to external services with Switcher Relay.
-- Keep track of every modification and features usage.
+- Support to multiple teams and granular access control.
-- Detailed metrics.
+- Integrate with Slack usign Switcher Slack App to enable release flow requests.
-- SDKs support zero-latency mode for performance improvement.
+- Detailed metrics and logs to help you understand how your features are being used.
-- Exclusive Slack App to control and test changes.
+- Open Source and free to use.

 - **JS Client SDK**: (https://github.com/switcherapi/switcher-client-js)